tautme/country-levels/docs/README_template.md

 When a dataset refers to "Italy", does it include Sicily?
 Is it fun to parse "Korea, South"?

-Country Level ID was developed to have a reliable way of referring to all kinds of administrative areas down to state / province / county levels in all countries.
+Country Level ID was developed to have a reliable way of referring to all kinds of administrative regions around the world.
+It includes state / province / county levels data in most countries.